rahil627/khapunk-tiled/README.md

-speed	    -> the rate at which tiles should animate ( type int ) reverse     -> (optional)Whether the animation should play backwards ( type bool ) vertical    -> (optional)Whether the animation is set in vertical order on the tileset ( type bool ) animchildren-> (optional)Whether the tiles part of the sequence should animate too ( type bool )*
+speed	    -> the rate at which tiles should animate ( type int ) reverse     -> (optional)Whether the animation should play backwards ( type bool ) vertical    -> (optional)Whether the animation is set in vertical order on the tileset ( type bool ) animchildren-> (optional)Whether the tiles part of the sequence should animate too ( type bool )
 ~~~~

 ~~~~
 Layer properties:
-animated    -> Whether the layer contains animated tiles ( type bool )
+local    -> Whether the tile animations should be managed by the entity update instead of
+			the global tile animation manager.
+The entity will not share its animation with global animation manager.
 ~~~~

 [A][B][C][D]